Poland seals Belarus border crossing in migrant standoff | DW | 09.11.2021

 "The Poles have reacted correctly so far,'' Seehofer told German mass-circulation daily Bild.
 "We cannot criticize them for securing the EU's external border with admissible means.
 The Poles are fulfilling a very important service for the whole of Europe.''

-So far, the Polish authorities have refused the offers of additional assisstance from the EU.
+So far, the Polish authorities have refused the offers of additional assistance from the EU.

 dj/rt (AFP, Interfax, Reuters)